robjhornby/superpermutations-necklace/README.md

 This is a [necklace](http://mathworld.wolfram.com/Necklace.html), and so I used the necklace generating algorithm described by [Cattell et al](https://www.sciencedirect.com/science/article/pii/S0196677400911088) (can be found on google) to avoid searching for every rotated repetition of the same cycle through the superpermutation graph.
 This algorithm generates the necklace strings in lexicographic order, meaning it tries the lowest weight edges first.

+Update - after reading some more about superpermutations, it seems like they can also be flipped which makes this representation a bracelet.

 ## Pruning
 The search can be pruned at any iteration by checking whether the current path visits any node twice.
 Each time the search is pruned, the string which has been pruned will never occur in any part of the future search at any position along the path thanks to the necklace generating algorithm, by construction.